-The student must subsequently write a document defining the goals of the degree project.
+- Subsequent to that, students must write a document defining the goals of the degree project.
 The document must be approved by all supervisors and the examiner at LTH.
 In addition, the examiner is to check whether the student has the necessary prior knowledge in the area.
 This too will be documented on the registration form.

 Document defining the goals of the degree project

-A document defining the goals of the degree project shall be written by the prospective degree project student(s) as a preliminary study to the degree project.
-The main purpose of the document is to ensure that the degree project has the potential to fulfil the requirements for a passing grade, and that the students, supervisors and the examiner are all in agreement, i.e. have shared expectations of the degree project and its results and benefits.
+Before starting the degree project, students must write a document defining the goals of their project.
+The main purpose of the document is to ensure that the degree project has the potential to fulfil the requirements for a passing grade and that the students, supervisors and the examiner are all in agreement, i.e. have shared expectations of the degree project and its results.

 The document is typically one or two pages long and should include the following headings and questions:

-- Working title, names and contact information of those involved and preliminary start and end dates.
+- A working title, names and contact information of those involved and preliminary start and end dates.

 - Background/context and motivation for the degree project.